The American Pianist in Vienna

 In this inspiring episode, we interviewed Albert Frantz, an American concert pianist residing in Vienna, Austria.
-Albert started playing piano at the late age of 17.
-He shared his unique journey from a non-musical family near Philadelphia.
-He became a Fulbright scholar, a Bosendorfer artist, TEDx speaker, and an Ironman triathlete.
+Albert started playing piano at the late age of 17, demonstrating that it’s never too late to pursue one’s passions.
+He shared his unique journey coming from a non-musical family near Philadelphia, where the arts were not heavily emphasized.
+Despite these challenges, Albert has risen to become a celebrated musician, showcasing that one’s background does not define their potential.

 Interview